 608.02 Individuals Excluded, Suspended, or Unauthorized to Practice Before the USPTO

 Occasionally, the Director of the USPTO suspends or excludes a particular individual from practice before the USPTO.
 35 U.S.C. §32; 37 C.F.R. §11.56.
-Notice of the suspension or exclusion is published in the Official Gazette and the decision is posted in the FOIA Reading Room http://des.uspto.gov/Foia/OEDReadingRoom.jsp.
-A suspended or excluded individual is not a qualified practitioner.
-See generally 37 C.F.R. §11.58 (a suspended or excluded individual may not practice before the USPTO).
+A suspended or excluded individual is not a qualified practitioner and may not practice before the USPTO.
+See 37 C.F.R. §§2.17(a), 11.14, 11.58; TMEP §602.
+Notice of the suspension or exclusion is published in the Official Gazette and the decision is posted in the FOIA Reading Room https://e-foia.uspto.gov/Foia/OEDReadingRoom.jsp.

 - (2) Any power of attorney is void ab initio;